 Directional diagram (horizontal):

-These antennas are not directional (other type of antennas that create a narrow beam of signal in one direction), so you do not need to direct the router's antenna to another device in the wireless network (this is one of the frequent user errors).
+These antennas are not directional (another type of antenna that create a narrow beam of signal in one direction), so you do not need to direct the router's antenna to another device in the wireless network (this is one of the frequent user errors).

 NOTE: Important!
-For best signal reception and transmission, it is recommended to place the Keenetic router's antenna vertically, to spread the signal in a horizontal plane.
+It is recommended for the best signal reception and transmission to place the Keenetic router's antenna vertically to spread the signal in a horizontal plane.
 Place the antennas vertically or with a slight vertical deflection towards the desired reception area.

-In the horizontal plane (perpendicular to its own axis), the antenna will emit the signal in all directions evenly.
+In the horizontal plane (perpendicular to its own axis), the antenna will evenly emit the signal in all directions.

-It is the vertical position of the antenna on the router which will transmit the signal over a larger distance horizontally with maximum power.
+The antenna's vertical position on the router will transmit the signal horizontally over a more significant distance with maximum power.

-There are also Keenetic routers with built-in omni-directional antennas (there are no ordinary external antennas on the device, they are hidden in the case).
-It is recommended to install such routers vertically (for example, you may fasten them to the wall), as the built-in antennas in the case are usually placed horizontally.
+There are also Keenetic routers with built-in omnidirectional antennas (there are no ordinary external antennas on the device, they are hidden in the case).
+It is recommended to install such routers vertically (for example, you may fasten them to the wall), as the built-in antennas, in this case, are usually placed horizontally.